apollographql/router/.changesets/feat_igni_subgraph_auth.md

 ### Configure AWS sigv4 authentication for subgraph requests ([PR #3365](https://github.com/apollographql/router/pull/3365))

-Secure your router to subgraph communication on AWS by using Sigv4!
+Secure your router to subgraph communication on AWS using [Signature Version 4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) (Sigv4)!
-This changeset provides you with a way to set up Hardcoded credentials, as well as a Default provider chain.
+This changeset provides you with a way to set up hardcoded credentials, as well as a default provider chain.
-We recommend using the DefaultChain configuration.
+We recommend using the default provider chain configuration.

 Full use example: